nylo-core/nylo.dev/resources/docs/6.x/cache.md

 ## Remove Data

-To remove an item from the cache, you can use the `forget` method.
+To remove an item from the cache, you can use the `clear` method.
 The method accepts the **key** of the item to remove.

 ```dart
 import 'package:nylo_framework/nylo_framework.dart';